drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 ![](https://media.drugdesign.org/course/success-stories-in-drug-discovery/captopril_sbbd1.png){: loading=lazy }
 #### X-ray Structure of CPA

-Despite the small number of three-dimensional protein structures that had been determined by X-ray crystallography at that time, the structure of CPA had fortunately been discovered by Quiocho and Lipscomb in 1967.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/x-ray-structure-cpa-ed620058'><i class='fa fa-play' aria-hidden='true'></i></button>Despite the small number of three-dimensional protein structures that had been determined by X-ray crystallography at that time, the structure of CPA had fortunately been discovered by Quiocho and Lipscomb in 1967.
 The knowledge of this structure was crucial to the development of a conceptual model of ACE's active site by Cushman and Ondetti.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer